bluenviron/mediamtx/README.md

 webrtcICEServers: [turn:AUTH_SECRET:secret:host:ip]
 ```

-where `secret` is the secret of the TURN server. rtsp_simple_server will generate a set of credentials by using the secret, and credentials will be sent to clients before the WebRTC connection begins.
+where `secret` is the secret of the TURN server. _rtsp-simple-server_ will generate a set of credentials by using the secret, and credentials will be sent to clients before the WebRTC/ICE connection is established.

 ## Links